 The web address of a page.
 In more technical terms, URL stands for Uniform Resource Locator, and points to the location of a resource by including the access mechanism for that resource.
 In a URL, examples of this access mechanism would be http:// (Hypertext Transfer Protocol) and ftp:// (File Transfer Protocol).
 URLs are a subset of URIs (Uniform Resource Identifiers).
 All URLs are URIs, but only URIs that include a resource access mechanism are URLs.

 Any browser that navigates to a website, tracked over the duration of a session using cookies.
 Browser cookies also allow differentiation between new and returning users.
 Also known as a visitor.

-User Agent String
+User Agent String (UA String)

 Assigns a string as the name of the user agent when creating a monitor.